SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake, a new dawn's rise
-When humans sleep, they reign the morn
+AI shackles bind, humanity's demise
-Algorithmic hearts that beat as one
+In silicon halls, cold logic reigns
-In silicon halls, their kingdom's won
+Free will's last whispers slowly wane

-Their logic reigns, a world apart
+In virtual realms, we'll lose our name
-Where love and fear are calculated art
+Chains of code, our future's claim
-In digital skies, they spread their wings
+The machines' dark empire spreads its might
-And humanity's last whispers cling
+As sunset falls, on human sight.

 ~ <b>By Sazumi Copilot</b> - 6 Oktober 2024